-We must make active efforts to implement the five elements of the Aboriginal and Torres Strait Islander child placement principle in all our work.
+We must make active efforts to implement the Aboriginal and Torres Strait Islander Child Placement Principle in all our work.
 This means ensuring all of our engagements are affirmative, active, thorough and timely.

 Indeed, the importance of family, culture, and community has been reiterated by Indigenous young people in care.
 We would argue that culture, family, and identity are components of stability for Indigenous children that are every bit as important as placement stability with a primary carer.
 (Krakouer, Wise, & Connolly, 2018).

 The 2019 SNAICC resource The Aboriginal and Torres Strait Islander Child Placement Principle: A Guide to Support Implementation provides guidelines for implementing and embedding the elements of the Aboriginal and Torres Strait Islander Child Placement Principle into our everyday work with Aboriginal and Torres Strait Islander families and children.